Melbourne-based designer Courtney Holm has taken on the colossal challenge of making clothing in a closed-loop fashion.

 The brand also plans to use silk in some of its garments that, of course, will be ethically sourced.

-“Ninety per cent of the world’s silk production is obtained by gassing or boiling the silkworm alive in order to obtain its cocoon, which ensures an unbroken silk fibre,” Holm says.
+“Ninety per cent of the world’s silk production is obtained by gassing or boiling the silkworm alive in order to obtain its cocoon, which ensures an unbroken silk fibre,” Courtney says.

 “We’re not massive fans of that idea.”